Be honest: how many unread emails do you have in your inbox?

 This might mean shooting scenes with live actors or simply recording your screen for a product demo.
 You’ll then need to edit your video together.
 The idea of editing a video can be intimidating if you’ve never done it before, but it doesn’t have to be complicated if you have the right tools.
 There are many different tools available, and the one you use will depend on your level of expertise and the style of the video you’re making.

 If you don’t want to (or can’t) shoot your own footage, you can also use stock visuals.
 With a platform like PlayPlay, you’ll get access to a library of free-to-use images, GIFs and audio.
-With the PlayPlay video maker, you can simply select on-brand media and put together a compelling, professional-looking video to get your message out.
+With the PlayPlay video creation platform, you can simply select on-brand media and put together a compelling, professional-looking video to get your message out.

 5. Add your call-to-action

 Think about what you want your viewers to do after watching your video.
 Share it with friends?
 Sign up for an event?
 For best results, keep your CTA simple and actionable.
 To make it as easy as possible for your viewers to follow your video CTA, include visual elements like arrows pointing out the subscribe or like button.

 To get people to watch your video, you need them to open your email — which means an effective subject line is crucial.
 And one of the easiest ways to get those emails opened is to tell your readers that there’s a video inside: remember, just adding the word “video” to your subject line can significantly increase your open rate.

 Your email body text also needs to be on point: you should give enough information to catch a reader’s attention, but not so much that they don’t need to watch the video.

 7. AB test and optimize

 Play around with your subject line, email text and CTA and optimize your email campaign according to what works best.

 8. Embed your video, link to a screenshot, or use a GIF